The interplay between pleasure and desire, explained

 Porn has to compensate for the fact that it’s strictly visual, while real live person-to-person sex involves your entire body and engages all of the senses.
 In order to do that, porn wildly over-exaggerates the action.

-Imagine you’re a YouTuber with a popular channel.
+To give an analogy, imagine you’re a YouTuber with a popular channel.
 Imagine you are required to eat a meal on camera in such a way that your viewers get hungry and order takeout.
+That’s your job.
 How would you visually transmit mouth-watering deliciousness?
-That is basically what porn has to do.
+Because that’s basically what porn has to do.

 Imagine competing with millions of other YouTube videos of people eating.
 How would you make yours Gangnam Style over-the-top?